Precious metals investment guide โ€” gold, silver, platinum, palladium and rhodium bars and coins

 Precious metals offer genuine portfolio diversification, inflation protection, and tangible wealth outside financial systems.
 Gold's 5,000-year track record, silver's industrial-monetary hybrid nature, and PGMs' industrial characteristics provide different risk-return profiles suited to different investment objectives.

-The key is matching metals to purposes: gold for wealth preservation and insurance, silver for growth-oriented precious metals exposure, PGMs for speculation on supply constraints (while acknowledging EV risks).
-Most investors should build core holdings in gold and silver while treating PGMs as optional small positions if at all.
+The key is matching metals to purposes: gold for wealth preservation and insurance, silver for growth-oriented precious metals exposure, PGMs for speculation on supply constraints while acknowledging EV risks.
+Most investors should build core holdings in gold and silver while treating PGMs as optional small positions.

 Explore individual metals in depth: